geosoft-as/logiq-core/README.md

 # What is logiq-core?

+The main reason for maintaining the `logic-core` repository is the present documentation.

 Communicating with the LogIQ server is very simple, the full set of requests and responses are documented in detail below.

-`logiq-core` consists of _optional_ code that can simplify the implementation of producers and consumers further for given programming environments.
+But to simplify the implementation of producers and consumers further, this repository contains code that can be used in specific programming environments.

+Note that the `logiq-core` library is being used both by the LogIQ server and the GeoSoft desktop consumer environment, ScenIQ&trade; as well as in PoC client applications like [TrackMe](https://geosoft.no/TrackMe).